Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 Appalachian State vs. Louisiana College Football Odds, Plays and Insights

-The Appalachian State Mountaineers (4-1, Sun Belt) visit the Louisiana Ragin' Cajuns (4-1, 0-0 Sun Belt) on Tuesday, October 12, 2021 in matchup between Sun Belt foes at Cajun Field.
-Louisiana is a 1-point underdog.
+Sun Belt rivals square off when the Appalachian State Mountaineers (4-1, Sun Belt) visit the Louisiana Ragin' Cajuns (4-1, 0-0 Sun Belt) on Tuesday, October 12, 2021 at Cajun Field.
+Appalachian State is favored by 2 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.